 I WAS CERTIFIED AS A REFEREE IN A DIFFERENT PROVINCE.
 HOW DO I TRANSFER MY CREDENTIALS?

-Those referees that move from one province/territory to another after obtaining a certification level must provide a letter of confirmation from their previous ROC (Regional Officials Chairperson) to show proof of certification and good standing.
+Those referees that move from one province/territory to another after obtaining a certification level must provide a letter of confirmation from their previous RRC (Regional Referees Chairperson) to show proof of certification and good standing.